fsi-open/admin-bundle/Resources/doc/admin_element_list.md

 ## 4. Add element into menu

 By default elements are not visible in menu.
-You need to add it into menu manually.
+You need to add them to menu manually.

 ```
 # app/config/admin_menu.yml